 Below are items that each member should try to complete within the first 72 hours.

-- Confirm seat reservation for Area Orientation Brief / Intercultural Relations(AOB/ICR)

-- Enroll in a Housing Office Brief

-- Visit Personal Property Office

-- Visit Tricare Benefits Coordinator
+- Confirm seat reservation for Area Orientation Brief / Intercultural Relations (AOB/ICR) - Check into the Housing Service Center to make an appointment - Visit Personal Property Office - Visit Tricare Benefits Coordinator

 Again, congratulations and we will see you soon!

 V/R,